-I rarely go to the theatre anymore - too much trouble, too expensive, and audiences are way too obnoxious.
+I rarely go to the theatre anymore – too much trouble, too expensive, and audiences are way too obnoxious.
 Even when I do, it is rarely to see a small, critically acclaimed drama.
-The nearest city is still a small one, and while they have three movie theaters, they all play the same movies and they are always the biggest, shiniest, most expensive films out and never anything you'd consider small, art-house or critically acclaimed.
-I don't tend to read a lot of movie reviews either, and accepting the occasional Movie Recon on these pages, I don't really pay that much attention to what all is coming out.
+The nearest city is still a small one, and while they have three movie theaters, they all play the same movies and they are always the biggest, shiniest, most expensive films out and never anything you’d consider small, art-house or critically acclaimed.
+I don’t tend to read a lot of movie reviews either, and I don’t really pay that much attention to what all is coming out.

 That’s a funny thing to say for a guy who writes for a movie website and who once a week posts his pick of the week for new DVD/Blu-ray releases, but it is true nevertheless.
 Mostly.
 If you regularly read this column, then you’ll remember that I often do have some knowledge of and things to say about under-the-radar cinema.
 Various amounts of buzz does enter my earlobes and critical acclaim does enter into my spectrum of knowledge.
 I’m just not on the cutting edge of these things.
 At least not as much as I’d like to be.